Male Pelvic Floor: Advanced Massage and Bodywork for Tension, Dysfunction, and Pain

 Closely associated muscles, connective tissues, and other structures:

 Depending upon the issues, concerns, and goals of each client and his level of comfort and trust, external bodywork may include additional pelvic and genital structures, as described below.
 All of my work is permission-based and every client has the right to determine what is included and what is not; I explain, describe, and discuss all options as part of the informed consent process so that each client fully understands the rationale behind, and value of, each option.
-For most men pelvic floor bodywork is new, and some aspects can be particularly intimate.
+For most men, pelvic floor bodywork is new and includes areas that have not been part of previous bodywork sessions.
 Agency and autonomy are important and boundaries are always respected.
 Having said that, when permission is given the following muscles, connective tissues, and other structures may be included:

-Skilled external bodywork targeting some or all of the above myofascial tissues and structrures is an excellent way to explore the often ignored yet crucial landscape of the male pelvic floor and pelvic region, and to enhance awareness, control, function, and vitality in these areas.
-It also is a valuable and effective way to address many conditions, dysfunctions, and pain syndromes associated with the pelvic floor, perineum, genitals, groin, inguinal and pubic areas, and lower abdomen, as described above.
-Moreover, it frequently has positive effects on the wider region—hips, thighs, and low back, for example—due to the extensive structural and functional relationships between all of these central areas.
+External bodywork targeting some or all of the above myofascial tissues and structures is an excellent way to more fully explore, experience, and inhabit the often ignored yet crucial landscape of the male pelvic floor and pelvic region, and to enhance awareness, control, function, and vitality in these areas.
+It also is a valuable and effective way to address many symptoms, conditions, dysfunctions, and pain syndromes associated with the pelvic floor, perineum, genitals, groin, inguinal and pubic areas, and lower abdomen, as described above.
+Moreover, it frequently has positive effects on the wider region—hips and low back, for example—due to the extensive structural and functional relationships between all of these core areas.

 man pointing to his left